Seteeri/Particle/README.md

 Particle is a PicoLisp presentation binary tree (AST) UI.

 Particle is the realization of my vision of the human computer interaction model.
-I want to take the extensibility, dynamicness, and cohesion of past Lisp Machines, Smalltalk-like enivronments, and others, and evolve the text interface to enable as many users as possible to take advantage of the increasing digital connectedness.
+I want to take the extensibility, dynamicness, and cohesion of past Lisp Machines, Smalltalk-like enivronments, and others, and evolve the text interface to empower as many users as possible to take advantage of the increasing digital connectedness.

 Originally, this project was attempted in other languages but became only possible with PicoLisp, because *all* data is based on cons cell structures retained during runtime, which allows the interface and data to be homoiconic.
 For example, a C array would break this principle (for interop, they can be symbolized through a number, i.e. pointer).